-The Between the Flags (BTF) system is a 'safety net' for patients who are cared for in NSW public hospitals and health care facilities.
+The Between the Flags (BTF) system is a safety net for patients who are cared for in NSW public hospitals and health care facilities.
 It is designed to protect these patients from deteriorating unnoticed and to ensure they receive appropriate care if they do.
-This system is also referred to as the PACE programme here.
+This system is also referred to as the PACE program here.

 If at any time your condition shows signs of deterioration, a nurse or midwife will escalate this through the PACE system.
-This means a medical team will review you within a short period of time (dependent on the severity).
+This means a medical team would review you within a short period of time (dependent on the severity).

 If you are worried about your condition, please inform your treating nurse of midwife.
-If your concerns (about deterioration are not addressed) please activate a REACH call (see this page for information).
+If your concerns (about deterioration) are not addressed, please activate a REACH call (see above for information).

-To Reduce The Potential For Infection When In Hospital
+To Reduce the Potential for Infection When in Hospital

 Surgical site infections are a major source of postoperative illness.
 Showers are found to reduce skin bacteria.
-Two showers are advised, one the night before surgery and preferably the second shower within two hours of the procedure.
-Use clean towels and clothes after each shower
+Two showers are advised, one the night before surgery and the second, preferably within two hours of the procedure.
+Use clean towels and clothes after each shower.